FutureWorkshops/FWTPieChart/README.md

 ## Customization
-**FWTPieChartView** is a bit flexible, the following properties can be adjusted to make the component suit as mush as possible in your app:
+**FWTPieChartView** is a bit flexible, the following properties can be adjusted to make the component fit as much as possible into your app:

 - **font**: UIFont used to draw the pie chart's texts.
 The font size provided doesn't matter as this is adjusted automatically.
 - **shouldDrawSeparators**: Boolean value which determines if the line between segments must be drawn or not.